Why mirror a hard drive in Windows?

 4. Now it’s time to set custom configurations, compress level, encryption etc in Backup Option; daily, weekly, monthly backup mode in Schedule; and disk space management in Scheme.
 Click Start Backup.

 Tips: Depending on the size of your files and the write speed of your hard drive, the mirroring process may take anywhere from a few minutes to several hours.

-In conclusion, AOMEI Backupper is a really good solution to the problem of how to mirror a hard drive in Windows.
-Apart from mirroring a hard drive, this handy software will help clone a hard drive or a single partition.
-If you want to replace HDD with SSD, for example, you can clone boot drive to SSD using AOMEI Backupper.
+In conclusion, AOMEI Backupper is a really good solution to the problem of how to mirror a hard drive in Windows 10, Windows 7, or another Windows OS.
+Apart from mirroring a hard drive, this handy software will help clone a single partition like system drive to SSD, for example, you can clone boot drive to SSD using AOMEI Backupper.
 It also can be used to clone hard drive with bad sectors in Windows.
 You can create a bootable USB in Utilities tab just in case your system breaks down unexpectedly.